JOHAE96/JOHAE96/README.md

-- 🔭 I’m currently working on the FSU Jena
+- 🔭 I’m currently working at @bitside
-- 🌱 I’m currently learning Informatik master of science
 ```
               __ __
             ,;::\::\